 More recently, manufacturers have offered smart wall outlets.
 These fit into the wall as normal, but connect to your Wi-Fi network and can be controlled like a smart plug, but without taking up any unnecessary space.

 When installing cameras, be aware of your neighbors' privacyNest

-Now we're getting into areas where smart home rents and owners can go down separate paths.
-Where renters can put a Nokia Home or Netatmo Welcome on a shelf in the hallway, they are likely unable to get landlord permission to fit external cameras to the building.
-Homeowners have no such issues, so cameras like the Nest Cam Outdoor can be installed to monitor your garden driveway and doors.
+Now we're getting into areas where smart home renters and owners need to go down separate paths.
+Where renters can put a Nest Cam Indoor or Wyze Cam on a shelf in the hallway, they are likely unable to get landlord permission to fit external cameras to the building.
+Homeowners have no such issues, so cameras like the Nest Cam Outdoor can be installed to monitor your garden, driveway and external doors.

-However, you should always bear in mind the privacy if your neighbors when setting up security cameras.
-For example, the house next door might object to your camera if it can see into their lounge, even if your intention was for it to keep an eye on your garage.
+However, you should always bear in mind the privacy of your neighbors when setting up security cameras.
+For example, the house next door might object to your camera if it can see into their garden, even if your intention was for it to keep an eye on your garage.

 Another consideration to make is if you live in an apartment block or other form of shared building.
 You might own your unit within the building, but a security camera focused on your doorstep will be recording in a private area which is not yours.
 As such, you should check with the owners or managers of the building before proceeding.

-The Ring Video Doorbell 2 conveniently can be powered by a wired connection to the house, or by its own rechargeable battery, making it suitable to both renters and owners.
+The Ring Video Doorbel conveniently can be powered by a wired connection to the house, or by its own rechargeable battery, making it suitable to both renters and owners.

 As with security cameras, you should be aware of where the doorbell is pointing, what it can see, and how its recordings are captured, stored and deleted.
 Doorbell cameras are designed to work best at close range, so a view of a house across the road is unlikely to cause concern, but it might be worth checking with your neighbors to be safe - even if that just means explaining that the device is a doorbell and not a security camera recording 24/7.